zeppe-lin/pkgutils/README.md

 OVERVIEW
 --------
 This directory contains pkgutils, a set of utilities like pkgadd(1), pkgrm(8), and pkginfo(1) that are used for managing software packages: adding, removing and basic information gathering.

 This distribution is a fork of CRUX' pkgutils as of commit 9ca0da6 (Sat Nov 17 2018) with the following differences:
-- command-line options/usage in GNU style
+- GNU-style options/help/usage
-- manual pages in mdoc(7) format
+- man pages in mdoc(7) format
-- split pkgadd(8) manual page into pkgadd(8) and pkgadd.conf(5)
+- split pkgadd(8) man page into pkgadd(8) and pkgadd.conf(5)
-- support zstd packages
+- zstd packages support

 See git log for complete/further differences.